stappersg/vBook/src/plugins/plugins.md

 +    ┗ ...
 ```

 Plugins are named using the `libvsmtp-plugin-<name>-<vsmtp-version>.so` nomenclature, with `<name>` begin the name of the plugin, and `<vsmtp-version>` the associated vSMTP version.
-Plugins must have the same version as your current vSMTP version to work correctly.
+Plugins must have the same version as the current vSMTP version to work correctly.

 ```sh
 ln -s /usr/lib/vsmtp/libvsmtp-plugin-mysql-1.0.0.so /etc/vsmtp/plugins/vsmtp-plugin-mysql.so